Pressure drop in Triple, Quadruple and Quintuple effect evaporator bodies with online calculator

 Body Name | Pressure drop ( ΔP) in each body in abs Kg/cm2 | Pressure of the body in abs Kg/cm2 |

-According to the above absolute pressure of the bodies we will get temperature, latent heat and specific volume from steam table from the following link.
+According to the above absolute pressure of the bodies we will get temperature, latent heat, and specific volume from the steam table from the following link.

 Steam Table for Saturated Steam

-From this calculator also get Latent heat & Specific volume of the that vapors
+This calculator also gets Latent heat & Specific volume of the vapors

 Related Articles: